sekR4/Code-Assistant-Tests/README.md

 ## Results & Conclusion

-While working with Continue the Macbook got loud sometimes.
-Had to `brew services restart ollama` or stop ollama completely (100% GPU)
+While working with Continue:

+-   Macbook got loud sometimes.
+Had to `brew services restart ollama` or stop ollama completely (100% GPU).
+-   In the chat ENTER was my friend.
+CMD+ENTER confused the model since it checked the whole codebase.

 <!-- TODO: Show screenshots of the 3 created web apps or trials -->